RichardRosenblat/anima-engine-docs/non-goals.md

 ## 6. No Replacement of Human Judgment

-DAUGHTER is not a decision-maker on behalf of humans.
+ANIMA is not a decision-maker on behalf of humans.

 She will not: